The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 Note that if you are dealing with physical symptoms, it’s best to consult your doctor.
 However, if these symptoms come with anxiety, depression, and other related chronic illnesses, you may also consider talking to your therapist.

 Now, you may go to your therapist because you think you have ADHD or depression.
 These conditions are real and valid.
 However, what you experience may sometimes point to other factors.
 For example, the medication in an asthma inhaler can create ADHD-like symptoms.
 Meanwhile, when you feel sick or are injured, your body’s natural response is to keep you in the house.
 You’ll feel tired, hopeless, and helpless.
-Are you starting to see the ties to your mind-body connection?

 How Does Mental Health Affect Physical Health